The Way We Were: Updating Decor For A Timeless Look

 Faux Wood Paneling

 Along with ping pong and foosball tables, faux wood paneling graced many a 70s basement.
 Though the game tables are fun, it’s probably time to update the vibe.
 To be fair, not all faux paneling was created equal.
 Pre-1960s stuff was generally topped with a layer of natural wood and can be nice quality, so it’s possible to achieve a simple update just by whitewashing the paneling, which brightens the room while allowing the wood grain to come through.
 Faux paneling from more recent times is usually fiberboard with a wood design printed or glued on top, and if you decide to paint over it, you’ll need an oil-based primer.
-If you want to remove faux paneling, be prepared for the possibility of bare foundation or framing hiding beneath, so drywall may be required if you want to paint.
+If you want to remove faux paneling, be prepared for the possibility of bare foundation or framing hiding beneath, so you may need to hire a handyman to install a drywall if you want to paint.
 You can also retain the warmth of a wood paneled room by replacing faux paneling with the real deal.
 Today’s wood paneling is often horizontal instead of vertical, and planks of weathered, reclaimed wood are especially chic.
 It’s a terrific choice for an accent wall!

 Matching Furniture Sets